omniashare/neardrop/README.md

 [NearDrop.me](https://neardrop.me): local and remote file sharing in your browser.

 ## Additional Features
-This project is built on top of the open software [Neardrop](https://github.com/omniashare/snapdrop).
-While preserving most of the features of Neardrop, the following features are added:
+This project is built on top of the open software [SnapDrop](https://github.com/omniashare/snapdrop).
+While preserving most of the features of SnapDrop, the following features are added:
 * Add remote file sharing via user-created rooms
 * Allow users to change local device name
 * Allow cancellation of a time-consuming file transfer process